 (a) a performance fee

-(b) accommodation while en route to Edinburgh (or while en route elsewhere after your show)
+(b) accommodation while en route to, or while you are in, Edinburgh (or while en route elsewhere after your show)

 (c) any transport costs, and,

 We will send you a contract by email in due course after details of your participation in AMC @ UCC have been agreed.

 What you get for your management fee

 All these fees include the appropriate Fringe registration fee.

 This table is from 2022 and may change a bit for 2023